asaikali/modern-spring-on-kubernetes/README.md

 Technologies covered in the workshop

-* Declarative clients (New feature in Spring 6)
+* Declarative clients
-* GraphQL (New feature in Spring 6)
+* GraphQL
 * Spring Authorization Server (Customizable OIDC server)
 * Spring Cloud Gateway
-* Spring Cloud Sleuth
 * Spring Cloud Function
-* Observability with Micrometre 2 and Spring Framework 6
+* Observability with Micrometer and Micrometer Tracing
 * How to effectively containerize Spring Boot apps
 * How to effectively run Spring Boot apps on Kubernetes
-* Understand Ahead-of-Time(AOT) and Native Images in Spring Boot 3.0
+* Understand Ahead-of-Time(AOT) and Native Images in Spring Boot

 Architectural topics that we will discuss